 Each month we collect at least 40 tap water samples along with a raw and treated water sample at each active well.
 Bacterial testing requirements for public drinking water are very strict.
 Drinking water samples must have a count of zero Coliform Bacteria colonies.
-Coliform Bacteria is a very common; it is a non-harmful indicator bacteria.
-In 2011, Total Coliform Bacteria was present in 8 of 567 system samples that we collected.
+Coliform Bacteria is a very common bacteria; it is not harmful and used as an indicator.
+When Coliform Bacteria is detected we do additional sampling and testing.
+In 2012, Total Coliform Bacteria was present in 5 of 495 system samples that we collected.